-Clinical governance: Role of the Board Corporate Governance: Role of the Board • endorse policies and clarify expecta- • appointment and evaluation of the CEO. tions. regarding the desired outcomes engagement with the CEO and senior for the CEO and the management management in setting-up the strategy of team, with respect to patient safety the organization. and quality. • identification and management of any real • receive, review and react to regular or perceived conflicts of interest among reports on clinical performance from directors and/or officers. the CEO and the management team. • assessment of the contributions of each • expect that such reports should be individual board member, as well as the colsufficiently detailed so that the board lective performance of the board. can assure itself that the organisa- • enabling the chairman to effectively distion is performing in accordance with charge this/her special responsibilities as a formally recorded expectations, but "first among equals". not be so exhaustive that potential • ensuring that new board members are thorproblem areas are lost or disguised in oughly oriented to the organization and the the detail. operations of the board. • Assure themselves that appropriate • underscoring that the interests of the remediation steps are activated for stakeholders are paramount (in the case of a problematic areas. healthcare entity, this is the community the institution serves).
+Corporate Governance: Role of the Board

+- appointment and evaluation of the CEO. - engagement with the CEO and senior management in setting-up the strategy of the organization. - identification and management of any real or perceived conflicts of interest among directors and/or officers. - assessment of the contributions of each individual board member, as well as the collective performance of the board. - enabling the chairman to effectively discharge this/her special responsibilities as a "first among equals". - ensuring that new board members are thoroughly oriented to the organization and the operations of the board. - underscoring that the interests of the stakeholders are paramount (in the case of a healthcare entity, this is the community the institution serves).